Impending retirement - - Made in Canada VACTROL units and Misek-Lankford Phasers -- not always available

 That is not how this unit works - it uses an Opto-isolator in the circuit that must be energized in order for it to provide intrinsic resistance.
 An honest mistake!

-So far, I have built around 29 VACTROL sets in my spare time and am always working on a set when I have a moment.
+So far, I have built around 45+ VACTROL sets in my spare time and am always working on a set when I have a moment.
 They are popular and no one that I know of is making them commercially or of the design and layout that I am using.
+I wish someone would make them as I am running out of steam! ;-)

 At the left is a short video of the VACTROL antenna termination controller in action.